 SBBS Research Scholarships

-The School invites applications for three fully funded PhD positions available from September 2018:
+The School invites applications for four fully funded PhD positions available from October 2019

 Eligibility: Applications are invited from appropriately qualified EU students.
 Applicants must have a minimum of a 2.1 Honours degree in a relevant biological, biomedical or otherwise specified subject area.
 Please see individual project descriptions for further details.

 Funding: The scholarships cover tuition fees at the EU rate and a stipend of €16,000 per annum for four years.
 Successful candidates will be required to demonstrate in laboratory practical classes on an ongoing basis as part of their funded scholarship.

 Enquiries and applications (including CV and cover letter) should be addressed directly to the relevant Principal Investigator.